 The 1970s were a tumultuous time in the history of the United States.
 Many of the causes and cultural changes that began in the 1960s carried over into the next decade.
 Protests for civil-rights for women, African-Americans, and other marginalized groups continued into the 1970s.
 Protest against the Vietnam War occupied a large part of the evening news.
 The environmental movement started while the Watergate scandal forced the first resignation of a sitting U.S. president.

 The 1970s was also a time of great triumphs.
 Disco ruled the dance floor while bellbottoms ruled the fashion world.
-The United States was the first country to land a man on the moon.
+The United States had just landed a man on the moon.
 Videocassettes and video games started to appear in more and more homes.
 The first personal computer was developed and marketed by IBM.
 Medical advancements included MRIs and the artificial heart.

 Perhaps the biggest celebration the world has ever seen began its planning stages in the early 1970s.
 A multi-year event to celebrate the Bicentennial anniversary of the signing of the Declaration of Independence swept the country.
 In addition to parades and souvenirs, the Treasury of the United States issued its first circulating commemorative coin.